 - Best Nightlife – Voodoo Bar & Cocktails

-- Best All-around Accommodation – Arenal Springs Resort & Spa
+- Place to stay – Arenal Springs Resort & Spa

 1. Las Termalitas del Arenal

 One thing that there is no shortage of in the La Fortuna area is hot springs.
 Many of the resorts are located where they are to provide their guests with more private hot springs time.
 Though not all of the area’s natural hot springs are relegated to one of the many resorts.